sellisttg/AVP/readme.md

 ####Following the USDS Playbook
 We used the playbook published by the USDS.
 We integrated the playbook into our trello boards for checklists/key questions to facilitate team access.  https://trello.com/b/XZ7T6XhN/digital-playbook
 ###e.
 Used GitHub to document code commits;
+We used GitHub to document our code commits.
+[TBD Link of commit logs?]
 ###f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API;
 ###g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;
 ###h.
 Created or used a design style guide and/or a pattern library;